 1934 Opening night of the revue Life Begins at 8:40, written by Harold Arlen, E.Y.
 Harburg, and Ira Gershwin.
 Stars include Luella Gear, Frances Williams, and future Wizard of Oz co-stars Ray Bolger and Bert Lahr.
 The score includes "You're a Builder-Upper.

 1963 Following a hit Off-Broadway run and a national tour, Arthur Kopit's comedy Oh Dad, Poor Dad, Mamma's Hung You in the Closet and I'm Feelin' So Sad opens on Broadway at the Morosco Theatre for a six-week run.
 Once again directed by Jerome Robbins, the production stars Hermione Gingold, Alix Elias, Sandor Szabo, and Sam Waterston.

 1991 Thornton Wilder's The Matchmaker opens anew at Off-Broadway's Roundabout Theatre Company's Haft Theatre.
-The original production of the play was produced on Broadway Dec.
-5, 1955.
+The original production of the play opened on Broadway December 5, 1955.
 The play was then later adapted into the musical Hello, Dolly! by Jerry Herman and Michael Stewart.

 2001 The musical Urinetown begins Broadway previews at Henry Miller's Theatre.

-2011 New York City shuts down under the threat of Hurricaine (later downgraded to Tropical Storm) Irene.
-All Broadway and most Off-Broadway shows are cancelled, and there is a system-wide shut down of New York City mass transit.
+2011 New York City shuts down under the threat of Hurricane (later downgraded to Tropical Storm) Irene.
+All Broadway and most Off-Broadway shows are canceled, and there is a system-wide shut down of New York City mass transit.

 2014 Sandy Wilson, the British composer and lyricist who was best known for the nostalgic, '20s-style musical The Boy Friend, which was a monster hit in the 1950s and helped make a star out of Julie Andrews, dies at age 90.